HTBBM/Project-of-SSCS-Arduino-Contest/README.md

-This project has for participation of IEEE SSCS Arduino Contest in 2024
+This project has been created for participation of IEEE SSCS Arduino Contest in 2024